On the connectedness of the space of codimension one foliations on a closed 3-manifold: Flexibility of malleable foliations

 \section{Flexibility of malleable foliations}

 In this section, we give a proper definition of almost integrable plane fields and malleable foliations, and prove Theorem \ref{t:malleable}, that is that any path of plane fields connecting two malleable foliations can be deformed with fixed endpoints to a path of malleable foliations.
-This follows from Proposition \ref{p:p-i}, Lemma \ref{l:desintegration} and Proposition \ref{p:third}, which can be seen as one-parameter versions of Thurston's first, second and third steps in \cite{Th2} (cf. introduction).
+This follows from Proposition \ref{p:p-i}, Lemma \ref{l:desintegration} and Proposition \ref{p:third}, which can be seen as one-parameter versions of Thurston's first, second and third steps in \cite{Th2} (cf. Introduction).
+We conclude with a sketch of proof of Theorem B.

-From now on, given a $3$-manifold $M$, by a \emph{bunch of balls} (resp. \emph{solid tori, arcs...}) in $\Int(M)$, we mean a finite union of disjoint such things.
+From now on, given a $3$-manifold $M$, by a \emph{collection of balls} (resp. \emph{solid tori, arcs...}) in $\Int(M)$, we mean a finite union of disjoint such things.